john-cd/rust_howto/bk/src/categories/concurrency/send_sync.md

 ## Implementing `Send` and `Sync` {#implementing-send-sync}

-As discussed above, `Send` and `Sync` are automatically derived traits.
+As discussed above, `Send` and `Sync` are automatically derived [traits][p-traits].
 This means that, unlike almost every other trait, if a type is composed entirely of `Send` or `Sync` types, then it is `Send` or `Sync`.

 If you want to work with non-`Sync` / `Send` types like raw pointers, you should build an abstraction on which `Send` and `Sync` can be derived.

-Note that, by implementing the unsafe marker traits `Send` and `Sync`, you _guarantee_ that your struct can be sent across threads safely.
+Note that, by implementing the unsafe marker [traits][p-traits] `Send` and `Sync`, you _guarantee_ that your struct can be sent across threads safely.
 This means the usage of `MyStruct` must not cause data races or other thread safety issues.
 An incorrect implementation can cause Undefined Behavior.
 Caveat lector!

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}